 First, paladins don’t have the greatest reputation with the player base.
-This is likely due to past editions having typecast them in as lawful good killjoys.
-In reality, paladins and their religious orders are an important part of fantasy settings, often filling critical roles within society.
+Previous editions typecast them as lawful good killjoys!
+In reality, paladins and their religious orders are an important part of fantasy settings, filling critical roles within society.

 Second, the role of paladin orders is poorly explored in 5th Edition.
-While the orders should be emphasized just as much as churches with clerics, the paladin is primarily focused on their sacred oath.
-This ignores the order’s importance in providing guidance and support for their adventuring adherents.
+A paladin’s order is equivalent to a cleric’s church, providing guidance and support for adventuring adherents.

 Fret not, brave adventurer!
 By considering the six following questions, you can create a compelling paladin order for your players or for your own character to join.